biorack/BASTet/_sources/convert_files.txt

                  i) all : Read the full data in memory and write it at once ii) spectrum : Read one spectrum at a time and write it to the file. iii) chunk : Read one chunk at a time and write it to the file.
+                 The io option applies only for the generation of subsequent chunkings and not the initial iteration over the file to generate the first convert. iv) spectrum-to-image: Default option when creating image chunk version from a spectrum-chunk MSI dataset.
+Read a block of spectra at a time to complete a set of images and then write the block of images at once.
+    --io-block-limit <MB>: When using spectrum-to-image io (default when using auto-chunking), what should the maximum block in MB that we load into memory.
+(Default=2000MB)

     ===DATABSE OPTIONS===

     These options control whether the generated output file should be added to a server database to manage web file access permissions
     Default options are: --add-to-db --db-server http://openmsi.nersc.gov
-    --add-to-db : Add the output HDF5 file to the database.
+    --add-to-db : Explicitly add the output HDF5 file to the database.
+This option has no effect if --jobid is set as the file is added through the update of the job status in this case.
     --no-add-to-db : Disable adding the file to the database.
     --db-server : Specify the online server where the file should be registers.
 Default is http://openmsi.nersc.gov
-    --owner : Name of the user that should be assigned as owner.
-By default the owner is determined automatically based on the file path.
+    --user : Name of the user that should be assigned as user.
+By default the user is determined automatically based on the file path.
+    --jobid : ID of the job.
+If set to 'auto' then the environment variable PBS_JOBID is used.
+              NOTE: If job ID is set then we assume that the job has been scheduled via the the automated system and that the job is managed.
+As such the file will be added, to the database by updating the job status and NOT by explicitly adding the file.

     ===ANALYSIS OPTIONS===